JetBrains/teamcity-documentation/topics/integrating-teamcity-with-container-managers.md

 TeamCity integrates with container managers (Docker, Podman) on multiple levels.

 * The [Docker](docker.md) _build runner_ launches Docker commands and creates Docker images during a build.
-* The [Docker Compose](docker-compose.md) _build runner_ starts services with the help of the [Docker Compose tool](https://docs.docker.com/compose/) during a build.
+* The [](docker-compose.md) _build runner_ starts services with the help of the [Docker Compose tool](https://docs.docker.com/compose/) during a build.
-* The [Container Wrapper](container-wrapper.md) _extension_ executes build steps inside Docker/Linux containers.
+* The [](container-wrapper.md) _extension_ executes build steps inside containers.
 Supports Docker and Podman.
 Available for multiple runners.
-* The [Container Support](container-support.md) _build feature_ automatically signs in to Docker or Podman container registries before starting a build.
+* The [](docker-support.md) _build feature_ automatically signs in to container registries using Docker or Podman before starting a build.
 This feature also adds the __Container Info__ tab of __Build Results__ with the information about the images published to a registry during the build.

     <img src="dk-containerInfoTab.png" width="706" alt="Container Info tab"/>